 To configure a region

-- double mouse click on the region list
+- mouse double click on a region entry in the region list widget

-- double mouse click inside a region in image viewer
+- mouse double click inside a region in the image viewer

 To lock/unlock a region